Demography is the study of population dynamics, using statistical and mathematical tools.

 Modern theories of life history incorporate life and survivorship factors with ecological concepts associated with r- and K-selection theories.

-The exponential growth of the human population could lead to potential impacts such as food shortages and further global warming.
+The exponential growth of the human population could lead to food shortages, global warming, and other issues of resource scarcity.

-A population's growth is strongly influenced by the proportions of individuals of particular ages, which in turn is influenced by economic development.
+A population's growth is strongly influenced by the proportions of individuals in different age brackets, which in turn is influenced by economic development.

 Predation and herbivory are two methods animals use to obtain energy; many species have developed defenses against them.